 If you’re studying to take a Spanish final or midterm, for example, you may have also heard that the SAT subject tests include languages.
 If want to take the Spanish Subject Test, this is the perfect time to prepare for both.
 However, the scheduling won’t always work perfectly like this, but it can work to your advantage if it does!

 The best thing you can do when it comes to the SAT Subject Tests is to plan ahead.
 Having a schedule in mind can help you juggle your busy senior year and get the Subject Tests done.
-However, there’s no denying that these tests can truly help give your application that extra boost it needs, especially if you score very well, and show schools you’re willing to go the extra mile.
+However, there’s no denying that these tests can truly help give your application that extra boost it needs, especially if you score very well.
+It also shows schools you’re willing to go the extra mile.

 Check out how your SAT scores affect your acceptance odds with College Raptor!